 Nigerian High Commission London.
 Wed 11 Jan 2017

-demanding the Nigerian government stop allowing the mass deportation charter
+Commission, demanding the Nigerian government stop allowing the mass

-are people who have been in the UK for most of their lives,
+deported are people who have been in the UK for most of their lives,

-with parents partners and children here, as well as students who have not yet finished
+with parents partners and children here, as well as students who have

-or of the contribution many of them are making to UK society and the UK
+contribution many of them are making to UK society and the UK economy.

 15 Years of Guantanamo - No Joke!